barebox/barebox/Documentation/boards/at91/microchip-at91sam9263-ek.rst

 Notes while working on at91sam9263ek bootstrap support

-The at91sam9263 have support for a boot program, like the other members in the Atmel at91 series.
+The at91sam9263 has support for a boot program, like the other members in the Atmel at91 series.

 The boot program (ROMBOOT) will try to load the